-To Society Impact on societ

-Providing cashless payment services in developing countries

-Providing cashless payment services for developing countries in Asia.
-India: Providing payment services via ATMs and POS.
+Providing cashless payment services in developing countries • Providing cashless payment services for developing countries in Asia.
+To Society India: Providing payment services via ATMs and POS.
 By providing payment services at 41,000 ATM machines, 16,000 CRM machines, and 1.1 million POS terminals, we contribute to the economic development of 1.3 billion people.

-To Customers

-stakeholders, such as customers of customers

-Improving citizens' QoL (quality of life) by diversifying financial service infrastructure

-- By expanding cashless payments, we reduce crime (e.g., theft, purse snatching, robberies), which is a social problem especially in developing countries - By expanding payment infrastructure and providing day-to-day digital payments, we promote more agility and efficiency in economic activity to improve citizens' QoL.
+Improving citizens' QoL (quality of life) by diversifying financial service infrastructure To Customers • By expanding cashless payments, we reduce crime (e.g., theft, purse snatching, robberies), which is a social problem especially in developing countries. • By expanding payment infrastructure and providing day-to-day digital payments, we promote more agility and efficiency in economic activity to improve citizens' QoL.
+Creating new businesses by combining data with payments To Business • By combining data about the flow of money in payments and flow of goods in sales channels, we can create new businesses by analyzing the value-chain data connecting individuals to banks.

-To Business Impact on

-Creating new businesses by combining data with payments

-By combining data about the flow of money in payments and flow of goods in sales channels, we can create new businesses by analyzing the value-chain data connecting individuals to banks.
 This strengthens existing businesses as a value-added service.